Miracle Wonderland Carnival Co.

 On display November 8–17

-Cumulus Connection is a series of swings suspended from glowing cloud structures, in which color and light are created as people engage with the artwork and swing through the air.
+Cumulus Connection, or The Cloud Swings, is a series of swings suspended from glowing cloud structures, in which color and light are created as people engage with the artwork and swing through the air.
 If a swing is unoccupied, the cloud above it will emanate a steady white glow, which shines downward and illuminates the empty swing as an invitation to passersby.
 But when someone begins to swing, the transformation begins, and the white glow is replaced by vibrant colors that become more saturated as the swing moves faster.
 The goal is to provide nostalgic joy and connect participants to the wonders of the outdoors.

 The Story of Water